 Interest in happiness

 Happiness is a highly valued matter.
 Most people agree that it is better to enjoy life than to suffer, and endorse public policies that aim at creating greater happiness for a greater number of people.
 Though not everybody accepts the utilitarian axiom that happiness is ultimately the only value, the desirability of happiness as such is almost undisputed.
-This appears in high ranks for happiness in survey studies about value priorities.
+This appears in the high rankings seen for happiness in survey studies about value priorities.

 Empirical study of happiness